UniversalDependencies/UD_Hebrew-HTB/README.md

 - Yoav Goldberg
 - Reut Tsarfaty

+Revised IAHLT version:

+- Amir Zeldes

-- The following people were also involved in the creation of v2:
+The following people were also involved in the creation of v2:

 - Amir More (adding Lemmas, detokenization, v1->v2 conversion)
 - Yuval Pinter (documentation)
 - Shoval Sadde (documentation, v2 validation and conversion)